Last Updated on

 In Yangon, street food and outdoor cafes are more common than actual restaurants.
 There’s a myriad of interesting dining experiences to try, from barbeque-type stalls, where people pick their meats and grill them before an open hibachi, to stalls selling noodle dishes.

 In Yangon city, most Burmese live in apartments.
-The cost of apartments have risen quickly, due to foreign investors and the new need for office and apartment rental space.
+The cost of an apartment in Yangon city have risen quickly, due to foreign investors and the new need for office and apartment rental space.
 A one bedroom apartment goes for around $600/ month.
 To put this into perspective next to it’s Southeast Asian neighbors, “the average rental rate in Yangon (is) at nearly $80 per square meter, compared to about $25 in Bangkok, …” claimed Collier’s International, a real estate firm which recently set up an office in Yangon.
 Even Manhattan prices are lower at $49.95.

 7. Yangon Markets

 Who doesn’t love markets?
-If you’ve already traveled through Southeast Asia, then the markets in Yangon may familiar.
-It’s stocked with common Southeast Asian fruits and produce.
+If you’ve already traveled through Southeast Asia, then the markets in Yangon will feel familiar.
+Yangon markets are stocked with common Southeast Asian fruits and produce.
 Bogyoke Market (aka Scott Market) is the infamous black market where people used to exchange their currency.
-Now, it’s just a huge mecca of shopping anywhere from Burmese souvenirs, jewelry, clothing and food.
+Today, Bogyoke Market is a mecca of shopping anywhere from Burmese souvenirs, jewelry, clothing and food.
+It is fun to stroll the market grounds to see what vendors are selling.

 Ways Yangon will surprise you… shock you even!.